 "Dad," I said, to make him feel better, "I didn't mean it like that.
 It's thoughtful.
 You remembered my favorites."

 "Yeah, well," he said, looking very much like a little boy as he scuffed his shoe into the floor.

 Fast forward to a couple months later, and Charlie had decided to move to Jacksonville to embrace the sunshine and my mother's bouncy lifestyle.
-Maybe it was a midlife crisis on his part, or loneliness, or just the fact that he was tired of the rain … but he was happy.
+Maybe it was a midlife crisis or loneliness on his part, or just the fact that he was tired of the rain… but he was happy.
 They both were, and I wasn't about to step on their toes.
 In a strange way, I felt satisfied for them.

 My brief reminiscence ended as I turned into a long drive that crept up into another tightly packed herd of trees.
 If the sun ever did come out, I wondered if I would even be able to see it through the cluster of branches and leaves.
 Talk about privacy.
 Charlie didn't lie.